Jean Carnahan: U.S. Senate

-In 2000, Governor Carnahan ran for a Senate seat from Missouri against incumbent Republican John Ashcroft.
+In 2000, Governor Carnahan ran for a Senate seat from Missouri against incumbent Republican John Ashcroft in a hotly contested battle, in which Senate control was on the line.
 Three weeks before election day, the governor was killed in an airplane crash, along with their son Randy (who piloted the plane) and Chris Sifford, the governor's chief of staff and campaign advisor.
 Due to the short amount of time before the election, Missouri election law did not allow his name to be removed from the ballot.
-Acting Governor Roger Wilson announced that he would appoint Jean Carnahan if her husband were to posthumously win the election, making her effectively the Democratic candidate by proxy.
+Newly inaugurated Governor Roger Wilson announced that he would appoint Jean Carnahan if her husband were to posthumously win the election, making her effectively the Democratic candidate by proxy.

-Out of respect, Ashcroft suspended his campaign during the mourning period for the governor.
-Jean Carnahan did not actively campaign but announced that she intended to accept Wilson's appointment; she filmed one campaign commercial.
+Jean Carnahan initially was unsure whether she was up for running for the seat.
+But as she saw an outpouring of support from Missouri voters, and wanting to continue her husband's work, Carnahan announced her intent to accept Wilson's appointment.
+She refrained from running an extensive campaign, making only one advertisement, and making just one TV news appearance.
+In the end, Mel Carnahan posthumously won (51%–48%), receiving 1.19 million votes out of 2.36 million cast.
+Jean Carnahan was appointed to the Senate in 2001, but under Missouri law, she would serve only until a special election could be held in 2002.

-The race had been close before the accident, and Mel Carnahan posthumously won (51-48%), receiving 1.19 million votes out of 2.36 million cast.
-Jean Carnahan was appointed to the Senate in 2001, but under Missouri law, she would serve only until a special election could be held.
+Tenure

-Ashcroft was subsequently nominated by President George W. Bush to be US attorney general, and because cabinet appointments are subject to Senate approval, Carnahan found herself in the unusual position of casting a vote against the nomination of her de facto opponent.
+Upon her swearing in, Carnahan became the first woman to represent Missouri in the U.S. Senate.
+The defeated Ashcroft was subsequently nominated by President George W. Bush to be the United States Attorney General.
+Carnahan had offered praise to him and opposed a proposed effort to filibuster his nomination, but ultimately voted against Ashcroft's nomination.
+Carnahan called her vote an 'act of conscience' but the vote opened her up to criticism from Republicans, who had previously showed restraint owing to the circumstances of her appointment.

-On the evening of September 8, 2001, Carnahan was at her house in Rolla when it caught fire.
-According to her chief of staff, she had "heard a noise" prior to learning about the fire from her brother-in-law.
-Carnahan was not harmed and was able to get out of the house.
+Carnahan also took a lead on other issues.
+She supported the merger between Trans World Airlines, who had 12,000 employees in St. Louis, and American Airlines, calling it a "rescue mission" and persuaded fellow senators to not intervene.
+She also sponsored legislation to provide economic benefits and health care for laid off airline workers post-9/11.
+She voted in favor of the Bush tax cuts.

 In 2002, the special election was held for the remainder of the six-year term.
-Carnahan ran, but was defeated in a close race by Republican Jim Talent; the margin was only 22,000 votes (49.8–48.6%).
+Carnahan formally announced her campaign April 28, 2002, and entered as one of the most vulnerable incumbents up that cycle.
+She was defeated in a close race by Republican Jim Talent; the margin was only 22,000 votes (49.8–48.67%).